 Do I need work experience to qualify for the Full-Time MBA program?

 Applicants are evaluated on a number of criteria, including transcripts, test scores, essays, recommendations, and employment history.
-However, we recommend that you have at least two years of professional work experience before entering the Full-Time MBA program; the average work experience in recent classes has been four and a half years.
+While work experience is not required, we recommend that you have at least two years of professional work experience before entering the Full-Time MBA program; the average work experience in recent classes has been four and a half years.
 Only a small number of applicants are accepted directly out of college.
 Check our class profile to learn more about our current students’ qualifications.

 Does the Full-Time MBA program have a diverse student body?